 CEDAR (Critical Editions for Digital Analysis and Research) is a multi-project digital humanities initiative based at the University of Chicago.
 It is a collaboration among UChicago faculty members from several departments and schools, together with postdoctoral and student research assistants and scholars from other institutions.
 CEDAR project teams are working with selected materials from well-known and influential literary corpora that have long histories of transmission and translation, including the Epic of Gilgamesh, the Hebrew Bible, and Shakespeare’s plays.
 A less well known group of literary texts from 17th-century India is also being employed, consisting of poems written in Middle Bengali and Sanskrit.
-In contrast to the projects involving these premodern and early modern materials, other CEDAR collaborators are working with more recent, 19th-century materials: in particular, the works of Herman Melville and William Blake.
+In addition to projects involving premodern and early modern materials, other CEDAR collaborators are working with more recent, 19th-century materials (e.g., the works of Herman Melville) for which similar questions arise concerning textual variation and re-use.

 A Shared Environment for Scholarly Work